OpenStackOnRaPi/ostackinstall/README.md

 ### Kolla-Ansible installation

-The installation procedure is in principle the same as in the original [Kolla-Ansible guide for the 2023.1 release](https://docs.openstack.org/kolla-ansible/2023.1/user/quickstart.html).
+The installation procedure is in principle the same as in the original [Kolla-Ansible guide for the 2023.1 release](https://docs.openstack.org/kolla-ansible/2023.1/user/quickstart.html) or [Kolla-Ansible guide for the 2025.1 release](https://docs.openstack.org/kolla-ansible/2025.1/user/quickstart.html).
 A couple of exceptions are a direct consequence of changing the status of this release to "unmaintained" by the Kolla-Ansible project without appropriate updates in the publicly available Kolla-Ansible guide and in one Kolla-Ansible configuration file (```stable``` is used instead of ```unmaintained```).
 Corrective changes to respective instructions are outlined in the text below where appropriate.
 One can use the original source and install on his own or take advantage of 100% ready-to-use commands documented below.

+At the moment, the instructions below cover installation instructions for release 2023.1.
+Installation of 2025.1 is very similar, however there are small differences between both releases (e.g., in 2023.1 one installs Ansible running a separate command while this step is hidden in kolla-ansible installation in 2025.1).
+Therefore, when installing 2025.1 you are advised to refer to the original document to consult details.

   * Install Python packages, create and activate virtual environment
 ```